Search

 Federal Pell Grant

-The Federal Pell Grant is awarded to eligible undergraduate students seeking their first degree.
-The amount you receive will depend not only on your financial need, but also on your Cost of Attendance, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
+The Pell Grant amounts can change yearly.
+The amount you will receive depends on your Expected Family Contribution, the cost of attendance (determined by your school for your specific program), your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.

 The Unsubsidized Federal Direct Loan